MrJoy/flux-hue/README.md

 ### Manipulating a Group: `hue group`

-In additition to the options supported by `hue light`, you can change the name of the group, or which lights are in it:
+This sub-command sets the properties of several lights at once.

-* `--name "New Name"`
+In addition to the parameters supported by `hue light`, you can also set which lights are in the group:

 * `--lights "<id>,<id>..."